error-19/Java/README.md

-This repo contains java code for Manual and Automation Testing.
+This repo contains java code for Automation Testing and Advanced Java programming.